borenstein-lab/MIMOSA2shiny/docs/faqs.md

 <h4 id="noID">What about metabolomics features that have not been assigned a compound identification?</h4>
 Currently, we can't do anything about them.
 You can assign a putative identification and see if MIMOSA2 is able to significantly link them with microbiome data.

+<h4 id="normalization">How should I normalize my metabolomics data, or will MIMOSA2 normalize it for me?</h4>
+MIMOSA2 assumes you have already normalized your metabolite data appropriately for the assay and study design with which it was collected.
+In particular, MIMOSA2 assumes that you have quantitative measurements for each individual metabolite feature - i.e. differing measurement values or intensities between samples are proportional with underlying differences in metabolite concentrations.
+MIMOSA2 will optionally log-transform your data, which may improve model fit.

 ### Functionality and Analysis Options